Disclaimer: This challenge ended up lasting 31 days, the full month of July.

 |Unsure about achieving goal, lingering self-doubt||Confident, motivated, and goal-oriented|

 |Total Steps Taken/Average Per Day||620,637/20,021|

 |Most/Least Steps Taken in a Day||37,093 (July 29th)/5,311 (July 8th)|

 |Time Challenge was Completed||11:17 p.m. on July 31st|

 |Total MiFit Battery Recharges||Two|

-I recommend a 20,000 steps a day challenge to anyone who needs to become more active.
+I recommend the 20,000 steps a day challenge to anyone who wants to become more active.
 Steps are effortlessly countable, easy to achieve, and take you places you may never have gone otherwise.

 Some days the challenge will feel more like a chore.
-You may doubt yourself and you will probably struggle, but you will come out on the other end a stronger and more determined person.
+You may doubt yourself and struggle at times, but you will come out on the other end a stronger and more determined person.